Aaron Judge Player Props: Yankees vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants pitching staff ranked 16th in MLB last season with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff last season ranked 16th in MLB.

-- The Giants had the 15th-ranked team ERA across all MLB pitching staffs (3.89).
+- The Giants had the 15th-ranked team ERA across all league pitching staffs (3.89).

-- Giants pitchers combined to give up 132 home runs (0.8 per game), the first-fewest in baseball.
+- The Giants gave up the first-fewest home runs in baseball (132 total, 0.8 per game).

-- Cobb will start for the Giants, his first of the season.
+- Stripling makes his first start of the season for the Giants.

 © 2023 Data Skrive.
 All rights reserved.